G-EDM/SERVO42C-ESP32WROOM32-UART-Library/README.md

 If the ESP already has a shared gnd with the 12v PSU it is not needed to connect the GND from the UART terminal.

 12v +- to the power input of the MKS42C ( there are on the right of the 6 Pin connector.

-For different ESP32 boards it would require some changes. platform.ini.